-- Current phase: grant management
+- Current phase: archive

 Additive Manufacturing (AM) of metal parts has made significant progress over the past two decades, particularly in the field of selective laser melting DMLS (direct metal laser sintering).
 Today DMLS is considered as a viable alternative for producing near net shape metal components but for relatively small markets where accuracy and surface quality requirements are less stringent.
-In order to bridge the gap with mass market applications, MAESTRO Horizon 2020 project aims at tackling the current limitations of DMLS in terms of productivity, cost and speed by addressing the following 5 points:
+In order to bridge the gap with mass market applications, MAESTRO aims at tackling the current limitations of DMLS in terms of productivity, cost and speed by addressing the following 5 points:

 1. Single pre-process software

 The numerical chain will be merged into a all-in-one compatible software combining mandatory steps and configurations that are currently split into three different applications to prepare the Additive Manufacturing: importation of CAD files, conversion of geometry in .stl , automatical design of support structures, creation of additive production files, integration of thermo-mechanical simulation of the manufacturing process, topology optimisation.

 The fabrication of a preform will be done using MIM (Metal Injection Molding) which will dedicate the DMLS specifically for complex parts requiring greater accuracy and less time use for the more generic parts of the assembly.
 The objectives are formulating and characterizing metal powders (properties comparable to 90% of the same forged material); mold tooling (reduction of cooling time by 40%) and manufacturing parts with a minimum density of 99% compared to forged material.